 “On topic, off the record”

-EuroPhilantopics is an annual dialogue which forms an integral part of the EFC’s ongoing work and discussions with policymakers throughout the year.
+EuroPhilantopics is an annual dialogue which forms an integral part of the EFC’s ongoing advocacy and policy work and discussions with policymakers throughout the year.

 Building on the relationships and conversations which span several years and making full use of the central location of Philanthropy House in Brussels, the EFC brings together the philanthropic sector and EU policymakers for lively, off the record exchanges and strategic reflections on finding solutions to today’s major challenges.

-If there is a topic you feel needs to be aired: tell us and we will help make it happen!
+Helping our members engage with high level policymakers is an integral part of what the EFC does.
+If there is a topic you feel needs to be aired: tell us and we will help make it happen.

 The EuroPhilantopics event is part of the EFC’s ongoing advocacy and policy work for its members.
 For more information on the EFC’s seven key priorities, please download the EFC Strategic Framework 2016-2022